ranialaachir/projet-integre/README.md

 - Enumerate all users, groups, and computers in the domain
 - Find shortest attack paths from any principal to Domain Admins
-- Map BloodHound edges to concrete exploitation techniques (Kerberoasting, ACL abuse, etc.)
+- Map BloodHound edges to concrete exploitation techniques (Kerberoasting, ACL abuse, Pass-the-Hash, DCSync, GenericWrite, etc.)
 - Rank findings by path length and exploitability
 - Output structured, readable reports